Water isn’t just necessary to survive, but it has also become a necessity in almost all aspects of human life.

 Constipation is a menace!
 It makes you feel bloated and unwell.
 It makes your trips to the toilet an ordeal.
 One of the common causes of this modern-day health problem is insufficient water intake.
 The sludge in your body needs water to keep everything working well down there.

 Interesting Facts About Why You Should Drink Water

 Water has many many benefits to not only the functioning of your body but also your lifestyle.
 Here are some common facts about how it can impact you which you may not already know

 It’s the best thing to drink if you want to lose weight.
 So if you are detoxing or starting a new routine to get in shape, switch the sugary drinks to water.

 You’ve seen people drink a glass of water when under stress or feeling nervous.
 Water has a calming effect.
 More importantly, drinking enough water regularly has long-term benefits, such as lower susceptibility to anxiety and depression.
 If you’re nervous before a presentation or a report, drink water and breathe deeply.

 It makes you perform better on daily tasks

 Who performs at their best when thirsty?
 No one!
 Whether you’re an athlete or an accountant, your brain and body need water to stay up and about.
 If you’re feeling tired or hungry, gulp H2O, and you’ll feel better.

 It gives your skin a better glow

-People who are worried about early signs of ageing should begin curbing the age lines now by staying well hydrated.
+People who are worried about early signs of aging should begin curbing the age lines now by staying well hydrated.
 You should hydrate and nourish the skin from within.
 No matter how much lotions you apply, if you remain dehydrated inside, the problem will eventually be visible on your skin.
-Ageing is natural, but premature ageing due to dehydration is one thing you can avoid.
+Aging is natural, but premature aging due to dehydration is one thing you can avoid.
 Remember dry skin is prone to age lines and wrinkles.
 Also, dry skin is prone to irritation and itchiness.